6063-dg3294/HW05A/README.md

 # Optimization
 Then, I came to your office hour.
-After our talking, I:
+After our talk, I:
 1. map the max and min of data column directly to drawable numbers
 2. map the color [fixI]
 3. Changed all getString() to getNum